-years was due to the complexities of not being a rigidly practice.
-With the third edition of Motivational Interviewing, Miller and Rollnick attempted to MI, but could only do so by providing three separate is what they The that focuses on the purconsider to be a layperson's pose of MI.
-It states that "Motivational Interviewing is a collaborative conversation style for strengthening a person's own motivation and commitment to change."9This highlights the fact that MI is a collaborative conversation instead of a directive lecture while also pointing out that the motivation for change always belongs to the client.
+years was due to the complexities of not being a rigidly defined practice.
+With the third edition of Motivational Interviewing, Miller and Rollnick attempted to define MI, but could only do so by providing three separate definitions.
+The first is what they consider to be a layperson's definition that focuses on the purpose of MI.
+It states that "Motivational Interviewing is a collaborative conversation style for strengthening a person's own motivation and commitment to change."9This definition highlights the fact that MI is a collaborative conversation instead of a directive lecture while also pointing out that the motivation for change always belongs to the client.

-The second is that "Motivational Interviewing is a collaborative, goal-oriented style for addressing the common problem of ambivalence about change."10 This is considered the practitioner's which focuses on recognizing that ambivalence inhibits change while MI helps resolve ambivalence.
+The second definition is that "Motivational Interviewing is a collaborative, goal-oriented style for addressing the common problem of ambivalence about change."10 This is considered the practitioner's definition which focuses on recognizing that ambivalence inhibits change while MI helps resolve ambivalence.

-Finally, the third is that "Motivational Interviewing is a collaborative, goal- oriented style of communication with particular attention to the language of change.
-It is designed to strengthen personal motivation for and commitment to a goal by eliciting and exploring the person's own reasons for change within an atmosphere of acceptance and compassion.11This is considered to be the technical that includes principles from the two while also underscoring the power that acceptance, compassion, and change language can have in fostering change.
+Finally, the third definition is that "Motivational Interviewing is a collaborative, goal- oriented style of communication with particular attention to the language of change.
+It is designed to strengthen personal motivation for and commitment to a specific goal by eliciting and exploring the person's own reasons for change within an atmosphere of acceptance and compassion.11This is considered to be the technical definition that includes principles from the first two definitions while also underscoring the power that acceptance, compassion, and change language can have in fostering change.